elyra-ai/airflow-notebook/README.md

 [![PyPI version](https://badge.fury.io/py/airflow-notebook.svg)](https://badge.fury.io/py/airflow-notebook)

-Airflow-Notebook is an Apache Airflow operator that supports running of notebooks and Python scripts in DAGs.
+`airflow-notebook` implements an Apache Airflow operator `NotebookOp` that supports running of notebooks and Python scripts in DAGs.
 To use the operator, install this package on the host(s) where the Apache Airflow webserver, scheduler, and workers are running.

 ## Installing the airflow-notebook package